Scalingo/documentation/_posts/integrations/2017-03-10-review-apps.md

 ---
 title: Review apps
 modified_at: 2017-03-10 00:00:00
-category: app
+category: integration
 tags: app review apps
 ---

 Review apps are a *powerful collaboration tool* to discuss about a new features between members of your organization.
+We implemented this feature as part of our [GitHub integration]({% post_url 2000-01-01-github-integration %}).

 ## What are review apps?